 I had thought about doing a bungee jump at some point during this trip, but that “some point” referred to a distant future.
 The idea of doing it on my own seemed too scary.
 On the previous day, I had talked about bungee jumping with my brother on Skype.
 I said I’d rather do a tandem parachute jump.

 As we waited for our departure, I started talking with a Nepalese man called Rabindra who was also waiting at the office.
-Rabindra was not only doing the Zip-Flyer, but the bungee jump as well.
+Rabindra was not only doing the Zip-Flyer, but the bungee jump in Pokhara as well.
 I was glad I wasn’t in his shoes.
 The thought of doing the Zip-Flyer felt very easy when I compared it to the bungee jump my new friend would soon perform.

 When we arrived at the top of the Sarangkot hill, me and Rabindra got to do the Zip-Flyer at the same time on adjacent cables.
 We hung in our racks and put our feet on the metal gates that were kept shut until the start.
 As the gates opened, we started flying down in the sky at extreme speeds.